NVIDIA/NeMo-Aligner/docs/user-guide/SteerLM.rst

    For details of HelpSteer dataset, please refer to our paper `HelpSteer: Multi-attribute Helpfulness Dataset for SteerLM <https://arxiv.org/abs/2311.09528>`_.

-   For detail on leveraging scalable training and inference via integration with [NeMo-Megatron-Launcher](https://github.com/NVIDIA/NeMo-Megatron-Launcher), please refer to the user guide `<https://docs.nvidia.com/nemo-framework/user-guide/latest/playbooks/pretraining.html#project-instructions-and-milestones>`_.
+   For detail on leveraging scalable training and inference via integration with `NeMo-Megatron-Launcher <https://github.com/NVIDIA/NeMo-Megatron-Launcher>`_, please refer to the user guide `<https://docs.nvidia.com/nemo-framework/user-guide/latest/playbooks/pretraining.html#project-instructions-and-milestones>`_.

 Train a SteerLM model
 #####################

 This section is a step-by-step tutorial that walks you through how to run a full SteerLM pipeline with a Llama2 70B LLM model.
-Each step will contain an alternative method leverage [NeMo-Megatron-Launcher](https://github.com/NVIDIA/NeMo-Megatron-Launcher) with the code block in color grey.
+Each step will contain an alternative method leverage  `NeMo-Megatron-Launcher <https://github.com/NVIDIA/NeMo-Megatron-Launcher>`_ with the code block in grey.
 It includes the following:

 1. Data download and preprocessing